 Ellington has been profiled in many books through the years and he was a national name by the early 1930s, but there are some aspects of his life and career that are not as well-known as his performances and recordings.

-1) When Duke Ellington’s 70th birthday was celebrated by a historic reception and a jam session hosted by Richard Nixon in 1969, he was not the first Ellington to appear at the White House.
-His father, James Edward Ellington, in addition to his work as a butler, driver, caretaker and handyman for a prominent Washington D.C. doctor, worked as a part-time butler on several occasions during the Warren G. Harding administration in the early 1920s.
+When Ellington’s 70th birthday was celebrated by a historic reception and a jam session hosted by Richard Nixon in 1969, he wasn't the first of his family in the White House.
+His father, James Edward Ellington, in addition to his work as a butler, driver, caretaker and handyman for a prominent Washington, D.C. doctor, worked as a part-time butler there on several occasions during the Warren G. Harding administration in the early 1920s.
 If he had still been alive in 1969, James Ellington could have taken his son on a knowledgeable tour of the president’s residence.

-3) Jazz’s evolution went so quick during 1920-70 that if a band stood still musically for more than five years, it would fall behind the times and sound dated.
+Jazz’s evolution moved so quickly from 1920 to 1970 that if a band stood still musically for more than five years, it would fall behind the times and sound dated.
 Most ensembles of the 1920s were largely obsolete by the swing era of the 1930s and nearly all of the swing bands fell out of favor by the late 1940s when bebop had become the mainstream.
-However, Duke Ellington bucked all of the trends and, whether it was 1926, 1943 or 1956 or 1973, his orchestra ranked among the top five in the modern jazz scene of the era.
+However, Ellington bucked all of the trends and, whether it was 1926, 1943, 1956 or 1973, his orchestra ranked among the top five in the modern jazz scene of the era.
 No other ensemble sounded so fresh, relevant and groundbreaking for such a long period of time.
 Ellington did this by never fitting into a restrictive category or chasing musical fads.
 He simply created the music that he believed in, regularly rearranging his most popular numbers so “Mood Indigo,” “Take The ‘A’ Train” and “It Don’t Mean A Thing If It Ain’t Got That Swing” still sounded modern decades after they were composed.